toasterllc/MSPFETSim/README.md

 MSPFETSim only supports Spy-bi-wire (2 wire) debugging of target MSP430 devices.
 JTAG (4 wire) support is technically feasible but unimplemented.

-MSPFETSim currently only supports Linux.
+MSPFETSim currently supports Linux.

 # Motivation

 This project was motivated by the need to flash/debug a MSP430 in a custom device via the device's normal USB port.
-An STM32 handles USB communication on this device, so the STM32 must also handle the MSP430 debugging.
+A STM32 handles USB communication on this device, so the STM32 must also handle the MSP430 debugging.

 With MSPFETSim, enabling flashing/debugging of the MSP430 on this device was accomplished by simply: (1) creating a new MSPFETSim driver to send GPIO toggling commands to the STM32, and (2) implementing GPIO-toggling commands on the STM2.